apache/flink/docs/tutorials/python_table_api.md

 The `ExecutionEnvironment` (or `StreamExecutionEnvironment` if you are writing a streaming job) can be used to set execution parameters, such as the restart strategy, default parallelism, etc.

-The `TableConfig` can be used by set the parameters such as the built-in catalog name, the threshold where generating code, etc.
+The `TableConfig` can be used by setting the parameters such as the built-in catalog name, the threshold where generating code, etc.

 Next we will create a source table and a sink table.